This program is postponed until 2022. Please call Recreation & Culture at 905-356-7521 ext. 3341 for updates.

-Each year the City of Niagara Falls Park in the City Committee, the Niagara Parks Commission and the Niagara Parks School of Horticulture organize the Niagara Falls Schools In Bloom Program.
-This program gives schools across the city the opportunity to participate in rewarding activities to landscape and beautify their schoolyard areas, while continuing to learn about horticulture and the environment.
+Each year, the City of Niagara Falls Park in the City Committee and the Niagara Parks School of Horticulture organize the Niagara Falls Schools In Bloom Program.
+This program gives elementary schools across the city the opportunity to participate in rewarding activities to landscape and beautify their schoolyard areas, while continuing to learn about horticulture and the environment.

 How does it work?

 All City of Niagara Falls elementary schools have an opportunity to apply online to participate.
 An online submission form must be completed in order to be accepted into the program.
 The online form will request information on your school and why you want to be part of the program.
 The program submission process is competitive for entry as space is limited.
 Only 5 applications will be accepted into the program annually with a priority given to schools who have not participated in the past that also meet the program requirements.
 Please keep in mind, that the intent of the program is to further student learning in the world of horticulture.
 It is not to be viewed as an additional funding outlet to beautify the school surroundings.
 All projects are to involve student input and implementation.
 Projects are set annually by the Park in the City Committee and will be the same for each participating school.
 A theme will be established prior to the planting season so schools can determine whether they want to participate with that specific theme (eg. pollinator gardening, tree planting, etc..)